1. Plan Ahead

 Working long hours may seem sustainable at first, but you’ll quickly come to realise how important rest is when it comes to fieldwork.
 Fieldwork can be incredibly strenuous, with long hikes, uneven terrain and heavy equipment.
 Not getting enough rest won’t only make these challenges harder, but it will also make them much less enjoyable (besides, no one wants to work with an irritable colleague out in the field).

-As you know your body better than anyone, we won’t tell you how much sleep to get.
-But we will say this – pack earplugs and an eye mask as not all places will be as quiet as you would think.
+As you know your body better than anyone, I won’t tell you how much sleep to get.
+But I will say this – pack earplugs and an eye mask as not all places will be as quiet as you would think.

 7. Get a Good Pair of Boots